myaaaaaaaaa/go-boba/README.md

 ## Testing and Linting

-To ensure code quality, run this custom script after any successful `go test`s:
+The `golint.sh` script handles linting, formatting, and regeneration of assets.
+Run this after a successful `go test`, or after editing any `.tape` files.

 ```bash
 ./golint.sh
 ```

 <!-- Everything below this line is auto-generated.
 Manual changes will be clobbered.
 DO NOT EDIT. -->
 ## Demos